 - 1. Receive authorization from participants allowing for the use of their device for DSGS Program participation. - 2.
-Send dispatch signals to or directly control individual batteries participating in a market-aware VPP. - 3.
+Send dispatch signals to or directly control individual batteries. - 3.
 Collect and provide hourly or subhourly charge/discharge interval data from a battery inverter or submeter to the CEC. - 4.
 Comply with the participants' utility interconnection agreements (for example, a Rule 21 tariff).
 Dispatch in violation of an interconnection agreement is not eligible for incentive payments. - 5.
-Aggregate either: (a) a total minimum nameplate power rating of 400 kW across all utility service territories and resource durations, (b) at least one aggregation with a total minimum nameplate power rating of 200 kW, or (c) at least three aggregations with a total minimum nameplate power rating of 100 kW each.
+Aggregate either (a) a total minimum nameplate power rating of 400 kW across all utility service territories and resource durations, (b) at least one aggregation with a total minimum nameplate power rating of 200 kW, or (c) at least three aggregations with a total minimum nameplate power rating of 100 kW each.
 For stationary storage assets, the total nameplate power rating is determined by summing the nameplate continuous power rating (kW) from the specification sheets of the individual storage devices comprising the aggregation.
-For aggregations of EVs, the total nameplate power rating is determined by summing the discharge power rating (kW) from the specification sheets of the EVSE used by individual vehicle operators.
+For aggregations of EVs, the total nameplate power rating is determined by summing the discharge power rating (kW) from the specification sheets of the total nameplate power rating is determined by summing the discharge power rating (kW) from the specification sheets of the specification sheets of the EVSE used by individual vehicle operators.